smithdj/smithdj.github.io/about.md

 A repository of my work can be found [here](./#publications).
 You'll find a list of my [publications](./publications), [presentations](./presentations), and [ongoing projects](./ongoing), with links to the articles, analysis, or code, where possible.

-I'm also an active peer reviewer, and a list of the journals that I've refereed for cna be found [here](./peer_reviewer).
+I'm also an active peer reviewer; a list of the journals that I've refereed for can be found [here](./peer_reviewer).

 <br />